MrHallKellett/replit_alternative/README.md

 # replit_alternative

-A system to provide some of the functionality of the now deprecated replit Teams for Education.
+Some tools to help with replit's announcement that they are deprecating their Teams for Edu service.

 ## scrape_io_tests.py